Logo link to homepage

 Report for Sabancaya

-Instituto Geofísico del Perú (IGP) reported that the eruption at Sabancaya continued at moderate levels during 8-14 April with a daily average of 44 explosions.
-Gas-and-ash plumes rose as high as 3 km above the summit and drifted less than 10 km E, SE, and S. Thermal anomalies over the lava dome in the summit crater were identified in satellite data.
-Slight inflation was detected near the Hualca Hualca sector (4 km N).
-Sulfur dioxide emissions were at moderate levels, 524 tons per day.
-The Alert Level remained at Orange (the third level on a four-color scale) and the public were warned to stay outside of a 12 km radius.
+Instituto Geofísico del Perú (IGP) reported that the eruption at Sabancaya continued during 23-29 September with a daily average of 18 explosions.
+Gas-and-ash plumes rose as high as 2.3 km above the summit and drifted less than 10 km SE and S. Thermal anomalies over the lava dome in the summit crater were identified in satellite data.
+Slight inflation was detected N of Hualca Hualca (7 km N).
+Sulfur dioxide emissions were at moderate levels, averaging 729 tons per day.
+The Alert Level remained at Orange (the third level on a four-color scale) and the public was warned to stay outside of a 12 km radius.

 Source: Instituto Geofísico del Perú (IGP)